Codyvanzandt/beautiful-jekyll/_posts/python_imports.md

 Just as **modules** allow us to group together pieces of Python code, **packages** allow us to group together related **modules**.
 Continuing with our writing metaphor, **packages** are chapters that combine paragraphs together in order to express an even bigger idea.
 And just like chapters can contain sub-chapters inside of them, packages can contain sub-packages!

-### Back to Imports
+## Back to Imports
-We now know that Python code lives in packages and modules.
-It's time to get back to our original question: how do we use Python
+Now ththat Python code lives in packages and modules.
+It's time to get back to our original question: how do we use Python code that lives somewhere else?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNzQwODM5MjIsLTE2NjI2NzQwNzEsMT
+eyJoaXN0b3J5IjpbLTExOTYxMjEzNDgsLTE2NjI2NzQwNzEsMT
 gxMTk3Mjk1MCw0NzM2MjExNDNdfQ==
 -->